camio/trivially_relocate_primitives/trivially_relocate_primitives.typ

 An important aspect of the trivial relocatability's feature design is its basis operations.
 The basis operations provided in the C++26 working draft did not satisfy important use cases and that was discovered only recently.
-Consequently, we believe our contribution is a bug fix as the intention is ship a _complete_ trivial relocatability solution in C++26.
+Consequently, we believe our contribution is a bug fix as the intention is to ship a _complete_ trivial relocatability solution in C++26.

 == Is this critical for C++26?